WOF-Softwares/Docura/docs/blog/ai-powered-development-2025.md

 ## 🎓 Lessons Learned: How to Use AI Effectively

+### 0. **The Art of Good Prompting: A Real Story**

+Here's a real example from one of our developers working on text rendering:

+**The Problem:**
+Persian text "سلام" (hello) was displaying incorrectly as "م‌ا‌ل‌س" - letters reversed and disconnected.

+**First Attempt:**
+- Prompt: "The text is broken in Iced, fix it"
+- AI Response: Generic suggestions, nothing worked
+- Thought: "Must be an Iced framework bug"
+- Result: **Stuck for a week** ❌

+**After Research & Learning:**
+- Researched RTL (Right-to-Left) text rendering
+- Learned about text shaping in graphics libraries
+- Understood it's a feature, not a bug

+**Better Prompt:**
+- "Can we enable advanced text shaping for RTL languages in Iced?"
+- AI Response: "Yes!
+Enable the `advanced_text_shaping` feature flag"
+- Result: **Fixed in 5 minutes!** ✅

+**The Lesson:**
+Good prompts come from:
+1. **Persistence** - Don't give up on first failure
+2. **Research** - Learn context before asking
+3. **Specificity** - Ask about solutions, not just problems
+4. **Domain knowledge** - Understand what you're trying to achieve

+**AI is powerful, but garbage in = garbage out.
+Quality prompts = Quality results.**

 ### 1. **Be Specific with Instructions**

 ❌ Bad: "Make a button"